-- Section 9.4 The calendars are attached hereto and incorporated in Appendix E. The last day of school is subject to change in the case of inclement weather/emergency closures. - Section 9.5 The District and the Association agree the content and presentation of Learning Enhancement/Academic Planning (LEAP) time should be planned collaboratively by the Building Leadership Team using the building Decision Making Model (DMM).
-The plan will use the LEAP Planning documents developed annually through the Strategic Planning Process and be for the purpose of: - Addressing professional responsibilities including instruction, assessment and Professional Growth and Evaluation. - Continuous improvement planning. - Providing training time for teachers and principals. - Fostering student achievement and teacher collaboration.
+The calendars are attached hereto and incorporated in Appendix E. The last day of school is subject to change in the case of inclement weather/emergency closures.

+The District and the Association agree the content and presentation of Learning Enhancement/Academic Planning (LEAP) time should be planned collaboratively by the Building Leadership Team using the building Decision Making Model (DMM).
+The plan will use the LEAP Planning documents developed annually through the Strategic Planning Process and be for the purpose of:

+- Addressing professional responsibilities including instruction, assessment and Professional Growth and Evaluation. - Continuous improvement planning. - Providing training tie for teachers and principals. - Fostering student achievement and teacher collaboration.